zukunft/zukunft.com/README.md

 -------------------
 - wrd (WoRD)               - a word that is used as a subject or object in a resource description framework (RDF / "triple") graph and used to retrieve the numeric values
-- val (VALue)              - a numeric value the can be used for calculations
+- val (VALue)              - a numeric value that can be used for calculations
 - frm (FoRMula)            - a formula in the zukunft.com format, which can be either in the usr (USeR) format with real words or in the db (DataBase) format with database id references